 5th Gen Hatch Theme

-Unmodified VXs are extremely hard to find.
+Unmodified hatchbacks are hard to find.
 I took a train 800 miles to buy a stock VX and drive it home.
 I then began a project of increasing engine output and fuel economy while leaving the exterior visibly stock to avoid the attention of ricers, police, and haters.
 Selling the DX proved difficult with the modifications on it so I swapped them over and sold the DX with the VXs OEM parts.